How to Create Your Career Plan in 4 Easy Steps

 By Shorelight Team

-Get ready for the real world by creating your career action plan.
+Get ready for the real world by creating your career plan.

 A young woman discusses her career action plan in a job interview

 A career action plan lists your professional goals and the steps to achieve them.
-Your career plan will help you make smart decisions as you prepare for the real world—from activities and clubs to join to internships and jobs for you to pursue.
+Your career plan will help you make smart decisions as you prepare for the real world — from activities and clubs to join to internships and jobs to pursue.

 1. Start by Taking a Long Look in the Mirror

-The first step is self-assessment.
+The first step in your career plan is self-assessment.
 It’s important to be honest with yourself, but not too critical.

 • What are your strengths?